 Anoint your doorways for cleansing and home protection.
 The front door is considered the “mouth” of the home in Feng Shui, the place where the energy enters.
 Anointing with Florida Water will purify the energy that enters and prevent harmful energy from infiltrating your home.

 Add to kitchen cleaning products, such as creating a floor wash or an oven cleaner with Florida Water.
-In Feng Shui, the kitchen is the wealth center of your home and keeping it clean, both physically and spiritually, brings good luck!
+In Feng Shui, the kitchen is the wealth center of your home and keeping it clean, both literally and spiritually, brings good luck!

 When a few drops are added to a chalice of water as an offering to your ancestors, Florida Water gives clearer communication so you can ask for guidance.

 Wipe down your altar and all the items on it with Florida Water for spiritual cleansing.
-Use to clean craft tools before a ritual to cleanse old energy they may be holding onto.
+Use it to clean craft tools before a ritual to cleanse old energy they may be holding onto.

 Likewise, you can cleanse yourself with Florida Water before a ritual.
 It makes a great ingredient to add to a ritual bath.
 A small amount added to the water will cleanse and protect.